phthphat/phthphat.github.io/about.md

 - Design Pattern: Used to work with MVC, VIPER, MVVM.
 Know how to use Protocol Oriented Programming with OOP.
 Prefer code with dependency injection, clean code...
 - Database: Know how to use CoreData with multithread
 - Performance: Worked with multithread, understand ARC
-- Other: RestfulAPI, RxSwift, closure, delegate, SocketIO
+- Other: RestfulAPI, RxSwift, closure, delegate, SocketIO-Client

-#### Web frontend developement
+#### Web frontend development
 - ReactJS + Typescript
-- React Hook
+- React Hook + Redux like (Context, Action, Reducer)
 - HTML/CSS/Javascript

 #### Backend development: